ZentaChain/ZentaDex/README.md

 <!-- ABOUT ZENTADEX -->
-## About ZENTADEX
+## ZENTADEX
-ZentaDex is not "Just Another" Dex, its an Open source fully Supported and fast Exchange platform.
-You can trade every ERC-20 token over ZentaDex.
+ZentaDex is not "Just Another" Dex, its an Open source fully Supported and fast Crypto-exchange platform.
+You can trade every Zenta and Erc20 token over ZentaDex.
 The User Interface is easy to use and the integration in our other products makes it more convenient for you!
-Due to the Nature of the Block-chain network your funds are secured on your own wallet, remember: not your keys not your coins.
+Due to the Nature of the Blockchain-network your funds are secured on your own wallet, remember: not your keys not your coins.
 Also what are your waiting for?
 Trade on [ZentaDEX](http:///) today!

 Here's why: